 Amy joined SFC in 2002 as the early childhood field director and has served in many roles including the Early Education for All Campaign Director.
 Prior to that, Amy worked as a preschool teacher and program director at Ellis Memorial in the South End of Boston.
 She serves on the adjunct faculty at Boston University Wheelock College of Education and Human Development and Cambridge College.
 Amy was elected twice to serve on the Governing Board of the National Association for the Education of Young Children.
 She served from 2011–2014 and 2017–2021 serving as President from June 2018–2020.
 In July 2020, Amy was appointed an Alumna Trustee for a four-year team to serve on both the Skidmore College Board of Trustees and Alumni Board.
 Amy is a member of the Massachusetts Kids Count Advisory Council and the Massachusetts Department of Early Education and Care Advisory Committee.
 Amy also serves on the Board of Directors of the Children’s Investment Fund in Boston.
 Amy earned a Master in Public Administration degree from the Sawyer Business School at Suffolk University.
 She holds a bachelor's degree in psychology and early education from Skidmore College.

 Titus is Deputy Director at Strategies for Children (SFC), a policy and advocacy organization focused on high-quality early education in Massachusetts.
-He manages SFC's general operations as well as its research, policy, and data strategy.
-Titus oversees SFC's communications, grant writing, and internship program, and facilitates the Massachusetts Partnership for Infants and Toddlers, a statewide public-private collaboration.
+He manages SFC's general operations, grant writing, internship program, and research and data strategy.
+Titus manages SFC initiatives including the Advocacy Network for Early Education and Care, and the Massachusetts Partnership for Infants and Toddlers, a statewide public-private collaboration.
 He currently serves as co-chair of the MA Early Childhood Funder Collaborative's Community Advisory Committee.
 He has previously led SFC's Community Readiness initiative, consulting with local communities on preschool planning and expansion efforts, and co-facilitating the New Bedford Birth-3rd Partnership from 2016–2020.
 Titus had previously served as Director of Research and Policy from 2014–2021.
 He first joined SFC in 2008 as Research and Policy Associate.

 Prior to joining SFC Titus held a variety of in-school and out-of-school time teaching positions in Rhode Island, including life skills instructor, violence prevention educator, and second grade teaching assistant.
 Titus earned an MA in urban education policy from Brown University, and holds a BA in communications studies and Spanish from the University of Rhode Island.